Guy Garvey: Early life

 Garvey grew up in Bury, Greater Manchester and comes from a working class, Catholic family.
-He is one of seven siblings.
+He is the sixth of seven siblings.
 He told The Guardian in 2015 that he was named Guy after another Catholic, Guy Fawkes.
 He also told them he was bullied at school, due to his ears, which he had pinned back at the age of 12.
 His sister Gina told The Guardian that the school bullying may have contributed to her brother's sensitivity.
 His parents separated when he was aged 12, and they had divorced by the time he was 13.
 His father was a former grammar school boy who could not afford to go to university; a trade unionist, he spent most of his working life as a newspaper proofreader and as a chemist at ICI.
 His mother was a police officer who went back to university and became a psychologist.
 Garvey has five older sisters: Gina, Louise, Sam, Karen, and Becky.
 His younger brother is the actor Marcus Garvey.